etherforce/FeTSy/fetsy/scripts/app.coffee.md

 ## Setup and open WAMP connection using AngularWAMP (vxWamp)

-Configurate the connection.
+Configurate the WAMP connection.
 Use 'realm1' als realm.

     .config [
         '$wampProvider'